Friday, December 18, 2009

 He signed as a free agent for the 1997-98 season with the Calgary Flames and split time between the NHL and the AHL.
 He was dealt to the Edmonton Oilers, who assigned him to the Hamilton Bulldogs in the AHL for 1998-99 before he played the next season in Edmonton, when he had his best season to date, scoring 23 points in a career high 69 games.

-Dowd's career took a turn when he was selected by the Minnesota Wild in the 2000 NHL Expansion Draft.
-In 2001-02 he set career highs with 13 goals and 30 assists for 43 points.
+Dowd's career took a turn when he was selected by the Minnesota Wild in the 2000 NHL Expansion Draft which gave him some much needed stability after playing for eight different teams in three separate leagues over five seasons. with Minnesota, he set career highs with 13 goals and 30 assists for 43 points in 2001-02.
 During his fourth season with the Wild, he was traded to the Montreal Canadiens for the rest of the regular season and the playoffs.

 After playing in Germany during the 2004-05 lockout for the Hamburg Freezers, he signed with the Chicago Blackhawks for 2005-06, only to be moved to the Colorado Avalanche at the end of the year.
 He returned to the Devils for the 2006-07 season and signed with the Philadelphia Flyers for the final season of his NHL career of 2007-08.